LilymoonW/FinalProject_CS340/README.md

 For the **River Crossing Puzzle**, we assumed it was solvable within **100 steps**, despite the fact that the optimal solution only requires **7 steps**.
 We selected 100 arbitrarily to ensure that Alloy’s bounded analysis wouldn’t miss any valid trace.

+For the **Lying puzzle**, we limited the scope to only generate puzzles with the number of people between and including 3 and 5.
+This limits the number of puzzles we are able to generate.

 For the **Age puzzle**, we assumed that the product is between 1 to 100 and the sum of ages to be between 2 and 50.
 This limits the scope of the number of random problems our model can find.